 Pennsylvania Farm Bureau

-While PFB’s offices are closed, staff is working remotely during this time and are still accessible and able to help our members.
+PFB staff are working during this time and are accessible and able to help our members.
 In addition, PFB’s family of companies remain open, including Safemark, which can handle member’s needs for tires and other equipment, and MSC Business Services, which is available to help members and their businesses.

 - Safemark can be contacted at 717.724.9484.